 By default, Spring Boot configures the application to connect to an in-memory store with the username sa and an empty password.

 However, we can change those parameters by adding the following properties to the application.properties file:

 spring.datasource.url=jdbc:h2:mem:testdb spring.datasource.driverClassName=org.h2.Driver spring.datasource.username=sa spring.datasource.password=password spring.jpa.database-platform=org.hibernate.dialect.H2Dialect

-By design, the in-memory database is volatile and data will be lost when we restart the application.
+By design, the in-memory database is volatile, and results in data loss after application restart.

 We can change that behavior by using file-based storage.
-To do this we need to update the spring.datasource.url:
+To do this we need to update the spring.datasource.url property:

 4. Database Operations

-Spring Boot will automatically pick up the data.sql and run it against our configured H2 database during application startup.
-This is a good way to seed the database for testing or other purposes.
+Spring Boot will automatically pick up this file and run it against an embedded in-memory database, such as our configured H2 instance.
+This is a good way to seed the database for testing or initialization purposes.

 5. Accessing the H2 Console

 H2 database has an embedded GUI console for browsing the contents of a database and running SQL queries.
 By default, the H2 console is not enabled in Spring.